 Iron Man is the first show from a production deal between Marvel and the Japanese anime studio Madhouse.
 The series consists of 12 episodes, was directed by Yuzo Sato, and written by Warren Ellis.
 The show premiered on Animax in Japan in late 2010, and will be aired in the US on G4 in early 2011.

-Iron Man appears in the show as a member of the Avengers.
-Peter Parker is a huge fan of him.
+Iron Man also appears in Hulk and the Agents of S.M.A.S.H. as a guest-star and a member of the Avengers.
+He is voiced by Arian Pasdar.

 The Invincible Iron Man (2007)

 In this movie, Iron Man was never called Iron Man although he was called the Iron Knight by some.
 Tony Stark raises a ancient Chinese city in China.
 However, the excavation site was continuously attacked by the jade dragon.
 Tony stark then travels to china to investigate but he is captured by the jade dragon and he is saved by Rhodes and Yin Sen, and tony has a chunk shrapnel in his heart just like in the comics.
 Yin Sen then explains that the dragons are trying to prevent the mandarin, a Chinese ruler from returning from death.
 If the four rings of the mandarin is brought together, the mandarin will be resurrected and returned to life and the world will be in danger of the mandarin.
 The Invincible Iron Man, released on DVD in 2007 to mixed response from fans.